joh748/SOFTENG310-FinTrack/README.md

 ### Instructions:

-1. **Obtain the .env File**: Please contact us to get the .env file, as it isn't pushed to GitHub.
+1. **Obtain the .env File**: Please copy the above or use `.env.template` in the backend folder.
 You may also need to create your own PostgreSQL database on Aiven for personal security reasons.
+When using `.env.template`, please rename to `.env` and put it in the `backend` folder.

 2. **Creating a PostgreSQL Database**: Follow the instructions on the [Aiven website][Aiven-url] to create your PostgreSQL database.